-After your cleanup, take a 5 minute survey to let us know how it went.
-You'll get a coupon for free chips and guac from Rubio's and be entered into a prize drawing!
+Don't forget to fill out this 5 minute survey to let us know how it went.
+You'll get a coupon for a free taco from Rubio's and be entered into a prize drawing!

 Reporting thorough and accurate data helps create long-term solutions to pollution.
 Please use the app if possible, or download a paper data card.

 This year, California cleans the coast by cleaning up our neighborhoods.